LoweLundin/Monte_Carlo_Pricing_of_Barrier_Option_/README.md

 In MATLAB, simply run:

 * runMethods.m , with desired parameters to compute price of option.
-* plotMethods.m , to plot estimated price and error of option as a function of timesteps/simulations
+* plotMethods.m , to plot estimated price and error of option as a function of timesteps/simulations.
 * deltaMC.m , to compute delta of option.
-Compare to slide 8 in presentation $\gamma$
+Compare to slide 8 in presentation.

 ## Related information